 My son is 7 and was given the Kremers Urban generic Concerta.
 He started hurting himself.

 His doctor and pharmacist agree it could be something in the medicine, a preservative he’s sensitive to.
 His therapist doesn’t understand how this generic Concerta is being seen as time release without the [OROS] capsule and that also may have played a factor.
 He’s getting too much at one time.

-8. “He told me to PLEASE find the old medication.”
+8. “My son told me to PLEASE find the old medication.”

 My son is 7th grade, gifted, A-student who has been doing well on Concerta brand and also the Watson [authorized] generic.